ananthakumaran/fake_dynamo/README.md

 ````

 # Storage
-fake_dynamo stores the `write operations` (request that changes the data) in `/usr/local/var/fake_dynamo/db.fdb` and replays it before starting the server.
+fake_dynamo stores the `write operations` (request that changes the
+data) in `/usr/local/var/fake_dynamo/db.fdb` and replays it before
+starting the server.
+Because of the way fake_dynamo stores the data,
+file size tend to grow by time. so fake_dynamo will compact the database
+during start up if the file size is greater than 100mb. you can
+manually compact it by passing --compact flag.